already a firm favourite among car buyers, the crossover has become increasingly popular in the last decade

 SUVs tend to cost more a month to run than your average hatchback, but they’re also incredibly capable in all conditions and a hit with larger families.

 The name SUV simply means Sports Utility Vehicle.
-First known as ‘station wagon’, SUV is used to describe a big, usually powerful, usually four-wheel drive vehicle with strong off-road capabilities.
+First known as a ‘station wagon’, SUV is used to describe a big, usually powerful, usually four-wheel drive vehicle with strong off-road capabilities.
 That said, SUVs also generally have comfortable interiors and easy-to-drive handling, which makes them great family cars as well.

 SUVs are characterised in design by being high off the ground with a hatchback boot, sloping rear and spacious enough interior to comfortably fit five to seven people.